Bascervil History, Family Crest & Coats of Arms

 Some of the family have been well established at Winterbourne-Basset since early times.
 "Some property here formerly possessed by the Baskervilles has descended to Lord Holland.
 The church is a small ancient edifice with a neat tower, containing portions in the early and later English styles; it has a handsomely carved font, and in one of the aisles is a singularly elegant window: the chief monuments are of the family of Baskerville, who long resided here."

-Important Dates for the Bascervil family
+Early History of the Bascervil family